 Now that I’ve thrown him under the bus, I’ll admit he’s not the only one in the house whose shoes get a little funky from time to time…

-My walking/running shoes can work up a bit of a stench after many uses, too.
+My walking/running shoes can get a bit fragrant after many uses, too.
 And I always wear socks with them, so it’s not even an issue of going sock-less.

 Sure, you can easily find powders in stores to sprinkle in your shoes to deodorize them.
-But most of them have toxic ingredients like talc, and you end up tracking the powder all over when you take your shoes off.
+But most of them have toxic ingredients, and you end up tracking the powder all over when you take your shoes off.

 So I set out to find a natural remedy that actually works without making a total mess.